- Benefits of good nutrition during cancer treatment

 Don’t be too hard on yourself if side effects make it hard to eat.
 Try eating small, frequent meals or snacks.
 Go easy on fried or greasy foods, which can be hard to digest.
 On days when you are feeling well and your appetite is good, try to eat regular meals and snacks.
 Be sure to drink plenty of water or liquids (eight to ten 8-ounce glasses) each day.

 Ask for help with grocery shopping and fixing meals.
 If you have no one to help you, think about having meals delivered to your home or eating at a community or senior center.
 To learn more about Meals on Wheels and other services call us at 1-800-227-2345 for resources in your area.

 Some side effects of chemo go away within hours of getting treatment.
 If your side effects persist, tell your health care team.
 Prompt attention to nutrition-related side effects can help keep up your weight and energy level and help you feel better.

 If you are having trouble with poor appetite, nausea or vomiting, diarrhea, constipation, sore mouth or throat, dry mouth, trouble swallowing, or changes in the taste or smell of food, please refer to these specific sections in this guide for information on how to help manage these side effects.
 Be sure that your doctor or nurse knows about your side effects so they can help you manage them.

 If you are having trouble eating and have been following a special eating plan for diabetes or some other chronic health condition, talk to your doctor, nurse, or dietitian about how best to change your eating habits while you are getting chemo.

-For more information on managing side effects of chemo, call for a copy of Understanding Chemotherapy: A Guide for Patients and Families or read it on our website.
+For more information on managing side effects of chemo, call for a copy of A Guide to Chemotherapy or read it on our website.

 Last Medical Review: 06/09/2014